carlosjhr64/thesis/INTRODUCTION.md

 However, for the simple harmonic oscillator these solutions are well know and are relatively simple.

-Solutions to the Schrodinger equation are called energy eigen-states, since they are solutions of an energy eigen-value defferential equation.
+Solutions to the Schrodinger equation are called energy eigen-states, since they are solutions of an energy eigen-value differential equation.
 The energy eigen-states for the simple harmonic oscillator form a discrete set.
 Thus, the oscillator is only allowed to have discrete energies.
 One of the properties of these eigen-states is that their combinations are